nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Copies an existing student to the managing system with a different subject or schedule.

 Format: ```copy [index] s/SUBJECT sch/SCHEDULE st/START TIME et/END TIME```
- * Copies the person at the specified INDEX.
-The index refers to the index number shown in the displayed person list.
+ * Copies the student at the specified INDEX.
+The index refers to the index number shown in the displayed student list.
 The index must be a positive integer 1, 2, 3, …​
  * All of the fields must be provided.

 Examples:

-* ```copy 2 s/Math sch/monday st/09:30 et/11:30``` copies the 2nd person in the managing system and adds a copy of the tutee with math lessons on monday 09:30 to 11:30
+* ```copy 2 s/Math sch/monday st/09:30 et/11:30``` copies the 2nd student in the managing system and adds a copy of the tutee with math lessons on monday 09:30 to 11:30

 #### [Back to top](#table-of-content)
 ### Deleting student <a name="delete"></a>